-The course instructor has the right to drop any student, during a semester, if he/ she misses more than one-fifth of the sessions of any course in the first ten weeks of the regular semester.
-The course instructor will mention in his/her syllabus that attendance should be taken.
+The course instructor has the right to drop any student, during a semester, if he/she misses more than one-fifth of the sessions of the course.
+The course instructor will mention in his/her syllabus that attendance will be taken.